Our rating(3.5/5)

 You can view all transactions and use account features in the Revolut Business app.
 This includes sending payment links, invoicing, generating QR codes and managing cards and team members.

-Our verdict: useful for sales on the go
+Our verdict: useful for small setups

-The product was new when we tested it, so our teething problems (more on that below) would not apply to new users ordering it now.
+Revolut Reader was new when we tested it, so our teething problems (more on that below) would not apply to new users ordering it now.
 If you do run into problems, customer support may be slow to help.
 The included 30-day money-back guarantee and year’s warranty may ease your mind, though.

-Given the lack of substantial features like tipping and sales analytics, this is only really suitable for simple transactions.
-If you need a dedicated POS system with a more intuitive payment flow, other card machines that accept more card brands would be a more reliable alternative.
-Tide’s standalone card machines are also better, but with fewer account features.
+If you need a dedicated POS system with a more intuitive payment flow, other card machines that accept more card brands would be a more reliable alternative, unless you are happy with the basic hospitality-focused Revolut POS for iPad.
+Tide’s standalone card machines are worth a look, but its account features are less international.

-In addition, Revolut Business account holders benefit from having a card reader integrated with the account, with next-day settlement included.
+Most importantly, Revolut Business account holders benefit from having a card reader integrated with the account, with next-day settlement included.
 The business banking features, online payments and multi-currency accounts are real benefits for borderless freelancers and companies alike.

-Revolut Reader ratings
+Revolut Reader and Terminal ratings:

 Criteria Verdict